 Store Them Beautifully

-And for those who just can’t get rid of or repurpose their discs, plastic stacking towers are still popular for storing old CDs and DVDs (and moving them is a cinch with this clever hack), but making a purpose-built storage cabinet or shelf does looks better.
+And for those who just can’t get rid of or repurpose their discs, plastic stacking towers are still popular for storing old CDs and DVDs, but making a purpose-built storage cabinet or shelf does looks better.
 A beautiful wooden wall cabinet can be made in just a morning and will make your discs an attractive focal point rather than eyesores to be hidden away.